 Beer is mostly water, and the brewing process is very water intensive.
 A typical brewery requires 8-10 gallons of water to produce 1 single gallon of beer.
 Our brewhouse, HOWEVER, allows us to produce a gallon of beer using less than 3 gallons of water.
 In a time when water shortages are causing shit tons of problems, we think that’s pretty cool.
 How do we do it?
 Mostly because we have this thing:

-At our current production estimates, we’ll already be saving the fishies 868,000 gallons per year!
+At our current production rate, we’re already be saving the fishies 868,000 gallons per year!